Lou Gramm: Personal life

 In 1992, Gramm, after having completed a stint in drug rehabilitation, became a born again Christian.

 In April 1997, Gramm was diagnosed with a type of brain tumor called a craniopharyngioma.
 Although the tumor was benign, the resulting surgery damaged his pituitary gland.
-In addition, the recovery program had caused Gramm to gain weight, and likewise affected his stamina and voice.
+In addition, the recovery program had caused Gramm to gain weight and likewise affected his stamina and voice.

-Along with his love for music, he developed an affinity for fast cars.
-In Rochester in the late 1960s and early '70s, Gramm remembers, it wasn't difficult to find a summer night drag race.
-Gramm's vehicle of choice: A Chevy Nova 396, 375-horsepower, factory-printed.

-As of 2017, Gramm is married to Robyn Grammatico.
-They have a daughter.
-He also has four children from previous marriages.